Should You Exercise While Fasting?

 Is fasted exercise safe?

 For healthy adults doing moderate-intensity exercise, yes.
-However, it's not appropriate for a number of people or situations (see above).
+However, it's not appropriate for some people or situations (see above).

 What's the best time to exercise while fasting?